Shiny White Suburban

 Feeling feels is something that’s totally okay to do, proved by the Millennials.
 Everyone should hold space at all times - for themselves, their friends, even perfect strangers - to feel everything.
 Right now, for the white woman, it’s certainty and sorrow, and they seem to be combining as pressure in her stomach, below her tits.
 The white woman suspects a fart would release the feeling, but withholds out of politeness even though she’s alone in her car.

-The white woman almost lost her shit.
-Are you fucking serious, she spat in the direction of her husband, her eye twitching.
-Is this person implying that it’s the job of these exhausted, underpaid board members to find their replacements?!
-For positions they were elected for?!
+The white woman raised the dinner plate into the air, threatening to bring it down over the marble countertop.
+“Is this person serious,” she spat in the direction of her husband, her left eye twitching.
+“Are they implying that it’s the job of these exhausted, undercompensated board members to find their replacements?!
+For positions they were elected for?!”

 No stress, no seeds, no stems, no sticks!